BytexGrid/SoftStackHub/README.md

-# SoftStacker
+# SoftStackHub

 A community-driven platform for discovering and sharing software templates across different operating systems.
-SoftStacker helps users find the right software setup based on their operating system and professional role.
+SoftStackHub helps users find the right software setup based on their operating system and professional role.

 ## About

-SoftStacker streamlines the process of setting up development environments, creative workstations, and productivity tools across Windows, macOS, and Linux.
+SoftStackHub streamlines the process of setting up development environments, creative workstations, and productivity tools across Windows, macOS, and Linux.
 Whether you're a developer, designer, or content creator, you can find and share curated collections of tools that work best for your workflow.

 ## Features